smartwebassistant/chrome_extension/readme.md

-# Browser Assistant Chrome Extension
+# Smart Web Assistant Chrome Extension

 ## Description
-The Browser Assistant is a Chrome extension designed to enhance web browsing by enabling users to interact with web content through custom prompts.
+The Smart Web Assistant is a Chrome extension designed to interact with web browsing by leveraging Generative AI.
 This extension utilizes a user-configurable API to fetch responses based on text input or web content.
-It's particularly useful for tasks like summarizing texts, translating content, or generating responses based on provided prompts.
+It's particularly useful for tasks like summarizing texts, translating content, or generating responses based on specific questions.

 ## Features
-- **Custom Prompts:** Users can input custom prompts that are processed to generate contextual responses.
+- **Custom Prompts:** Users can input custom prompts that are processed to generate contextual responses based on current web page user browses.
 - **Stored Prompts:** Quickly use predefined prompts such as translations, summaries, or explanations.
 - **Comprehensive API Integration:** Configurable settings to connect to any supported API that accepts and returns text.
 Pre-configured for OpenAI's API and compatible with open-source systems like LLaMA.cpp, TabbyAPI, and VLLM.
 - **Dynamic Content Interaction:** Option to include web page content as context for queries.